Why have an IWB in your classroom?

 Until recently the question of whether you wanted to use a pen or a finger seemed to be far more important than how the boards worked.
 Did you want your students to touch with fingers or a pen?
 Often you would hear the phrase “horses for courses” banded about as it really was all down to the preference of the school and age group you were teaching.
 With the release of Promethean’s new ActivBoard 500 Pro this is no longer a relevant question.
 It would seem with the popularity of I pads and other capacitive devices, users have been calling out for gestures to be added to the boards.
 As such, wanting to be unlimited by the use of two pens, Promethean’s board can now be used with fingers too!
 It would seem that the hardware for these major brands is starting to line-up a little.
 Although there are still other differences to consider.

-Other boards use infra-red technology and as a result can turn any surface into an interactive whiteboard.
+- Other boards, like Onfinity, Hitachi Star and Mimio use infra-red technology and as a result can turn any surface into an interactive whiteboard.
 You will need a battery operated pen for this product.
-Onfinity, Hitachi Star and Mimio are examples.

-Finally, there is the emerging market of interactive projectors.
+- Finally, there is the blossoming market of interactive projectors.
 Epson were one of the first that I knew of to produce a projector that does not need a board.
 Using camera technology – but this time stored in the projector itself, this type of interactive solution is becoming more and more popular in the classroom.
 It will turn any surface into an interactive one and comes as an ultra-short throw with auto calibration.
+These now operate with multi-touch too!

 It’s more about the software and support.